NativeScript/docs-v8/nativescript-core/Application.md

 ### registerBroadcastReceiver(intentFilter, onReceiveCallback)

 Registers a BroadcastReceiver to be run in the main activity thread.
-The receiver will be called with any broadcast Intent that matches filter, in the main application thread.
+The receiver will be called with any broadcast Intent that matches the intent filter, in the main application thread.
 For more information, please [visit](http://developer.android.com/reference/android/content/Context.html#registerReceiver%28android.content.BroadcastReceiver,%20android.content.IntentFilter%29).

 | Parameter(s)        | Definition                                                                           |
 | ------------------- | ------------------------------------------------------------------------------------ |